Revelation 6:1-17 Lesson 476

 Whenever you see words or themes repeated in the Bible, it is a clue that God considers them important.

-Hover over these passages a little longer in order to fully grasp their meaning.
+Hover over these passages a little longer to fully grasp their meaning.

 Whenever you see words or themes repeated in the Bible, it is a clue that God considers them important.

-Hover over these passages a little longer in order to fully grasp their meaning.
+Hover over these passages a little longer to fully grasp their meaning.